formbio/FLAG/README.md

   as closely related as possible to the species of interest.
 Sometimes it may be better to choose a less related species if a species that is more closely related has files of poor quality.

+## Common Errors

+- Make sure you have a profile set when running such as -profile docker
+- Make sure the output directory exists and is writable before running

 ## Built With